mattvenn/wrapped_project_template/README.md

 > - Three emergency shut-down fault inputs
 > - Adjustable prescaler (1:1 to 1:128)

+# Requirements

+The [cocotbext-wishbone](https://github.com/jamieiles/cocotbext-wishbone.git) package is required to run the test_wrapper and test_wrapper_gl recipes.

 # License

 This project is [licensed under Apache 2](LICENSE)